fnjyusername/Arduino-DUE/README.md

  T7      | TC2 |   1    |         TCLK7        |   TIOA7    |    TIOB7
  T8      | TC2 |   2    |         TCLK8        |   TIOA8    |    TIOB8

+Each Clock is routed to corresponding pin on the Arduino

 Clock Input | Port Pin of Chip | Pin on DUE Board
 ------------|------------------|-----------------------------